TUOS-COM6911-2017/proj-ref2017/rawaida/readme.txt

 NOTE - https://github.com/rstudio/rmarkdown/issues/1020 (due to current issues with Git, it didn't properly render R Notebook outputs (files that has .nb.html format is the one that have results)

+NOTE - Eligible FTE data that are used with all UOAs is located in "UOA_ComScience" folder

 ======
 Rawaida's Notes & Recording My Progress for this project
 ======